 Once complete the tests show with a Finished status on the Invigilate tab.

-A number of reports including unofficial result slips for all tests and detailed learner feedback for certain qualifications can be generated.
+Several reports including unofficial result slips for all tests and detailed learner feedback can be generated in the Results screen.

 All achievements and candidate marks (which are not available within Surpass) can be viewed in Interchange.